guardian/support-frontend/README.md

-## Default settings
+## Public settings
-Any config settings
+Any public config settings can be put in the application.conf file, private settings should go in a separate private conf file as described in the main project repos